Created by Lee Child

 ABOUT THE AUTHOR

-Lee Child was born Oct.
-29, 1954 in Coventry, England and raised in nearby Birmingham which he’s described as ” a grey industrial landscape”.
+Lee Child was born James Grant on October 29, 1954 in Coventry, England and raised in nearby Birmingham which he’s described as ” a grey industrial landscape”.
 While studying law, Child became interested in theatre and ended up working as a successful television technical director for 18 years, until he was canned by Granada Television as a result of corporate “restructuring.”
 Suddenly unemployed, he bought a few notepads and a pencil for roughly £3.99 and began writing The Killing Floor, the first Jack Reacher novel, claiming “fear and hunger” were what drove him.
+He supposedly chose Lee Child as a pen name because it would appear between Raymond Chandler and Agatha Christie on the bookstore shelves.

 - “I don’t really care about the little guy.
 I just hate the big guy.
 I hate big smug people who think they can get away with things.”